 The 7000+ titles available through the center’s bookshop are listed online at www.librairie-memorialdelashoah.org.

 The Museum of Jewish Art and History, is also in the Marais at 71 rue du Temple, 3rd arrondissement.
 Metro Rambuteau or Hôtel de Ville.
 Open Monday to Friday 11am-6pm, Sunday 10am-6pm.
 Exhibitions open until 9pm on Wednesday.
 A 15-minute walk from the Shoah Memorial and also in the Marais, this museum is housed in a 17th-century mansion called the Hôtel de Saint-Aignan, a building occupied in 1942 by number of Jews, 13 of which died in the camps.
-With so many other art and history museums in Paris and in the Marais itself, the permanent collection here is less significant for foreign visitors than that of the Holocaust Center.
-However, the museum does mount notable temporary exhibitions that are well worth looking into.
-The museum’s archives relative to Alfred Dreyfus are available online here.
+The permanent collection shows glimpses of Jewish life in France through the centuries and mounts notable temporary exhibitions.

 Related articles on France Revisited: